-- 2 cup leeks, white and light green part only, well washed and chopped (will be about 2 small leeks or 1 large leek, about 2 cups chopped, total weight about 180g)
+- 2 cup leeks, white and light green part only, well washed and chopped (will be about 2 small leeks or 1 large leek, about 2 cups chopped, total weight chopped about 180g)

 - 2 to 4 scallions, sliced

-- 1 1/3 cup whole wheat pastry flour (we used 2/3 cup white flour and 2/3 cup whole wheat flour, but see note in update below!)
+- 1 1/3 cup whole wheat pastry flour (the first time I used 2/3 cup white flour and 2/3 cup whole wheat flour, but see note in update below!)